Hot water heat is best for your comfort

 We had electricians over here doing work and they said it was the nicest looking heating installation (from the electrician's perspective, of course) they'd seen.
 They said most of the hvac people don't seem to quite know what they're doing on that front.
 So, consider yourselves complimented, albeit indirectly, by one of your professional peers.

 Radiant Floor & Ceiling Heat

-Radiant ceiling heat is perfect for remodeling projects, additions and for heating the upper floors of your new home.
-Tubing and heat emission plates are attached to the ceiling joists or sheetrock.
-The ceilings radiate heat to people and objects much like radiant floors.
+Radiant ceiling heat is perfect for remodeling projects, additions and for heating the upper floors of your home.
+Tubing and heat emission plates are attached to ceiling joists or sheetrock so the ceiling radiates heat to people and objects just like radiant floor heat.